 3.)
 Where to Set Up the Music

 The obvious answer is where it can be best heard.
 An important factor to consider is sight lines; the musicians need to see what is going on with the procession.
-It may look easy in the movies but, believe me, it is not.
 Generally, the best spot is toward the front where they can see the entrance area.
 But in some spaces, being in the back can work, too.
-If it's a huge church, often there is a choir loft but all of the guests – and you – are up front.
+If it’s a huge church, often there is a choir loft but all of the guests – and you – are up front.
 Putting the musician(s) at the front will allow the guests to enjoy hearing the music more and the visual impact of seeing the performers do their thing adds value.
 A choir loft is extra tough if there is no organist or another person to cue them because they can’t see what is going on underneath them and they are trying to read music at the same time.

 In an outdoor setting, you should keep them close to power (if they need it) and shade.
 Remember, the musicians or DJ are out in the sun longer than anyone.
 Besides them melting, the instruments are vulnerable to going out of tune and even risk serious damage in direct sunlight.